4ndr34z/shells/README.md

 ### Version 1.2.7
-- Fixed the install options not doing default option on enter
+- Fixed the install options: not doing default option when pressing enter without making a choice

 ### Version 1.2.6
 - Added support for ngrok.
-This is not fully tested yet.

 ### Version 1.2.4
 - Added a install-script
-- Added install options for missing dependencies
+- Added install options for checking and installing missing dependencies

 ### Version 1.2.3